davidwesst/blog/always-use-node-even-on-non-node-projects/index.md

   - nodejs
 date: "2014-10-09T22:09:12"
 social_image: node-logo.png
-excerpt: "That's right.
+description: "That's right.
 I said it: Always use Node, no matter what!
 Even if your server isn't going to be a Node server, just have it installed because you'll use it."
 ---

 [1]: node-logo.png